DIY Electrical Precautions

 Remember, the amount of power coming into an average home is easily enough to injure or even kill you.

-If you have any doubts about your ability to handle an electrical project, stop, email your questions to me and/or call a licensed electrician.
+If you have any doubts about your ability to handle an electrical project, stop,

 Having said that, once prepared, you can safely and easily take on an electrical project successfully and save money too.
 Being patience and methodical will keep you safe and produce great results.